jarmo/candalf/README.md

 One important thing to notice here is that the name of the spell book script file has to match the domain name of the server you want to cast all the spells.

-Now, adding spells to the spell book script is really easy too - just need to execute function `cast` with a parameter to spell file.
+Now, adding spells to the spell book script is really easy too - you just need to execute function `cast` with a parameter to spell file.
 Spell files can be placed anywhere but the argument to `cast` function should have a relative path from the spell book script to the file.